hteumeuleu/caniemail/_features/html-style.md

     "2": "Partial.
 Not supported with non Google accounts.", "3": "Buggy.
-The first `<head>` in the HTML is removed, so `<style>` elements need to be in a second `<head>` element.", "4": "Buggy. `<style>` elements need to be declared before their rules are used.", "5": "A CSS rule following a CSS comment is ignored.
-(See [email-bugs#25](https://github.com/hteumeuleu/email-bugs/issues/25).)"
+The first `<head>` in the HTML is removed, so `<style>` elements need to be in a second `<head>` element.", "4": "Buggy. `<style>` elements need to be declared before their rules are used.", }
-}
 ---